Rubber stamp (politics)

-A rubber stamp is a political metaphor, referring to a person or institution with considerable de jure power but little de facto power — one that rarely or never disagrees with more powerful organizations.
+A rubber stamp is a political metaphor, referring to a person or institution that routinely approves matters brought before it.
+A rubber stamp may be an entity with considerable de jure power but little de facto power—one that rarely or never disagrees with more powerful organizations.

 Function

 In situations where this superior official's signature may frequently be required for routine paperwork, a literal rubber stamp is used, with a likeness of their hand-written signature.
 In essence, the term is meant to convey an endorsement without careful thought or personal investment in the outcome, especially since it is usually expected as the stamper's duty to do so.
 In the situation where a dictator's legislature is a "rubber stamp", the orders they are meant to endorse are formalities they are expected to legitimize, and are usually done to create the superficial appearance of legislative and dictatorial harmony rather than because they have actual power.

 In a constitutional monarchy or parliamentary republic, heads of state are typically "rubber stamps" (or figureheads) to an elected parliament, even if they legally possess considerable reserve powers or disagree with the parliament's decisions.

 Rubber-stamp legislatures may occur even in democratic countries if the institutional arrangement allows for it.